DoNOF/DoNOF-Documentation/docs/input.rst

     = 0      (DEFAULT)

-NO1:         MAX. index of NOs with Occupation equal to 1.0
+NO1:         Maximum index of natural orbitals with occupation numbers equal to 1.0

-    = -1     Consider Core NOs (DEFAULT)
+    = -1     Consider core natural orbitals

-    = 0      All NOs are considered
+    = 0      All natural orbitals are considered (Default)

-    = Value  User specifies how many NOs have OCC equal to 1.0
+    = Value  User specifies how many natural orbitals have OCC equal to 1.0

+Note: Use this option with caution, as orbitals may rearrange during optimization.

 HARTREE-FOCK
 ^^^^^^^^^^^^